xeyler/brighamcampbell.com/content/notes/gameboy-machine-code-hello-world.md

 ## Machine code: byte-sized instructions

 How exactly does the Gameboy interpret bytes as instructions, then?
-Well, there's a map built into the Gameboy CPU that maps seemingly meaningless byte values to instructions for the CPU to perform.
+Well, there's [a map](https://gbdev.io/gb-opcodes/optables/) built into the Gameboy CPU that maps seemingly meaningless byte values to instructions for the CPU to perform.
+Among the more interesting entries in the instruction map are the
+following:

+`0xF3` => "Disable all hardware interrupts"

+`0xC3` => "Read an address from the next two 'mailboxes' and jump to that address"

+`0xFA` => "Read an address from the next to 'mailboxes' and load the byte inside the mailbox at that address into register 'A'

 ## Putting it all together